Sunray0466/Project-MLOps/reports/README.md

 ### Question 7

 > **How many tests did you implement and what are they testing in your code?**
->
-> Recommended answer length: 50-100 words.
->
-> Example:
-> *In total we have implemented X tests.
-Primarily we are testing ... and ... as these the most critical parts of our*
-> *application but also ... .*
->
 > Answer:

 In total, we implemented 13 tests across three test files: 'test_api.py', 'test_data.py', and 'test_model.py', ensuring functionality, reliability, and consistency in our codebase.
 We used pytest for testing, as it provides a robust framework for writing and running tests efficiently.
 Additionally, we integrated these tests into GitHub Actions to automate testing for every pull request, ensuring continuous integration and maintaining high code quality throughout the development process.